enkidevs/curriculum/python/python-core/meet-python/why-learn-python.md

 Python is an easy-to-read language due to its similarity to English.

-Can you guess what this code will print if the user input is `"Maybe"`?
+Can you guess what this code will print if the user's answer is `"Maybe"`?

 ```python
 answer = input("Are you excited to learn Python?")